MikeSusutZZ/SPACE/README.md

 # S.P.A.C.E.
 ## Supply, Prosper, And Conquer Everything

-## This is currently not working yet and is in progress

 *After untold years, our seed ship has finally located us a home and ended our cryostasis.
 This new galaxy is full of possibilities, resources, and dangers.*

 ***And all of it is yours to conquer***